laksh-bhat/mlstorm/README.md

 Introduction
 ------------
 a.
-A basic description of Storm and its capabilities is available at - http://storm.incubator.apache.org/
+A basic description of Storm and its capabilities is available at [storm home page] (http://storm.incubator.apache.org/)

 b.
-A detailed tutorial on how to install and run a multi-node storm cluster is available at - http://www.michael-noll.com/tutorials/running-multi-node-storm-cluster/
+A detailed tutorial on how to install and run a multi-node storm cluster is available [here] ( http://www.michael-noll.com/tutorials/running-multi-node-storm-cluster/)

 c.
-The following wiki page helps you understand the lifecycle of a storm topology -  https://github.com/nathanmarz/storm/wiki/Lifecycle-of-a-topology
+This [wiki page] (https://github.com/nathanmarz/storm/wiki/Lifecycle-of-a-topology) helps you understand the lifecycle of a storm topology

 d.
-The following wiki provides a detailed description of the API's used in this project - https://github.com/nathanmarz/storm/wiki/Trident-API-Overview
+This [wiki page] (https://github.com/nathanmarz/storm/wiki/Trident-API-Overview) provides a detailed description of the API's used in this project.

 e.
-This following wiki page should be useful to understand the parallelism of a storm topology - https://github.com/nathanmarz/storm/wiki/Understanding-the-parallelism-of-a-Storm-topology
+This [wiki page] (https://github.com/nathanmarz/storm/wiki/Understanding-the-parallelism-of-a-Storm-topology) should be useful to understand the parallelism of a storm topology.

 f.
 We have implemented several spouts to stream BPTI features, sensor data etc. spout.mddb.MddbFeatureExtractorSpout, spout.sensor.SensorStreamingSpout and spout.AustralianElectricityPricingSpout are all NonTransactional spouts.
-A detailed description of Transactional, Non-Transactional and Opaque-Transactional spouts is available here - https://github.com/nathanmarz/storm/wiki/Trident-spouts
+A detailed description of Transactional, Non-Transactional and Opaque-Transactional spouts is available [here] (https://github.com/nathanmarz/storm/wiki/Trident-spouts)

 A General Framework for Online Machine Learning In Storm
 ---------------------------------------------------------